codio-templates/hello-turtle-java/.guides/content/Create-Additional-Pages-and-Files-e97a.md

 ----------

 Instruction through Codio is built around the guides feature.
 This is a brief description on how the demo on the previous page was built.
-Please see the [documentation](https://docs.codio.com/courses/authoring/) for more information about content authoring with guides.
+Please see the [**documentation**](https://docs.codio.com/authoring.html) for more information about content authoring with guides.

+### Build on this Starter Pack
+---
+Please note that there are softwares, files, scripts, etc. preconfigured in this **Hello Turtle in Java** Starter Pack that allow for use of turtle in Java.

+* `turtle.sh` file is a Bash script that allows for efficient operations on multiple files in the command line.
+* `Turtle.java` is called to enable the Turtle Graphics library.

+Follow the directions below to build out this project with your own activities in turtle:

 ### Code Editor File
 ---